rideau-info.com

 Profile view of a simple timber mill dam.
 The sloping side faces upstream.
 Illustration from "Rideau Dams", by Lieutenant W. Denison, in "Papers on Subjects Connected with the Duties of the Corps of Royal Engineers", London, vol. 2, 1838

-The Rideau River proved more than a match for these engineering efforts.
-On April 1, 1828, spring flood water both topped the mill dam and eroded out the bank of the river.
-These flood waters in turn severely damaged the stone dam.
 Work began again on repairing the dam.
 However, Fenlon was a bit fed-up and begged to be released from his contract.
-He wrote a letter to Colonel By on June 18, 1828, in which he stated: “I find that I cannot possibly continue the Work at the prices that I am at present getting according to my Contract and I am the looser to a great amount on what I have already done.
+He wrote a letter to Colonel By on June 18, 1828, in which he stated: “I find that I cannot possibly continue the Work at the prices that I am at present getting according to my Contract and I am the loser to a great amount on what I have already done.
 My humble prayer at this time, is, that Government would take the job and release me from all claims on the Contract.
 I trust I shall be allowed an estimate on what I have done in preparation for carrying on the work, and my losses I submit to the Consideration and discretion of the Commanding Officer.”
-[Price pp.103-104]

 It appears that it was not until the fall of 1828 that Fenlon was released from his contract.
 It was noted by Colonel By and the on-site overseer, Capt.
 J.C.
-Victor of the Royal Engineers, that Mr. P. Wright and Sons had taken over part of Fenlon’s contract, a new contract being awarded to Wright on November 1, 1828, and in addition, that masons of the Royal Sappers and Miners were employed in building the arch keywork of the dam.
-By noted that “it will require great exertion during the whole of this winter to raise the arch Key work to a sufficient height to resist the spring floods;…”
+Victor of the Royal Engineers, that Mr. P. Wright and Sons had taken over part of Fenlon’s contract, a new contract being awarded to Wright on November 1, 1828, and in addition, that masons of the Royal Sappers and Miners were employed in building the keywork of the dam.
+Colonel By noted that “it will require great exertion during the whole of this winter to raise the arch Key work to a sufficient height to resist the spring floods;…”

 Hogs Back Plan 7